 Rural Veteran Health Care Challenges

-Almost a quarter of all Veterans in the United States, 4.4 million, return from active military careers to reside in rural communities.
-Veterans choose rural communities for a variety of reasons: closer proximity to family, friends and community; open space for recreation; more privacy; lower cost of living; or less crowded towns and schools.
+4.4 million Veterans reside in rural communities for a variety of reasons including: closer proximity to family, friends, and community; open space for recreation; more privacy; lower cost of living; and less crowded towns and schools.
 While Veterans may enjoy the benefits of rural living, they may also experience rural health care challenges that are intensified by combat-related injuries and illnesses.

 Rural Veteran Demographics